 On this page

 If you want to operate gaming machines or amusement arcades, you need a permit.
 Games of chance allow players to win a prize while not exerting any controlling influence on the game.
 In the Netherlands, many games of chance are prohibited or only allowed to a few permanent and semi-permanent permit holders, such as Holland Casino, the State Lottery and the Lotto.
 In the Netherlands it is prohibited to offer games of chance online.
-However, an online games of chance permit will be introduced as of 1 July 2017.
-Prize winners or organisers must pay betting and lottery tax on prizes exceeding a certain amount (Dutch).
+However, an online games of chance permit was introduced in 2017.
+Prize winners or organisers must pay betting and lottery tax on prizes exceeding a certain amount (in Dutch).

 Games of chance advertising regulations

 Sales promotion and direct marketing with regard to games of chance are subjected to strict rules, laid down in the Advertising Code for Games of Chance (PDF).

 You need a permit if you want to organise a shopping week promotion in the Netherlands.
 A shopping week promotion is a lottery in which you and at least 9 other small to medium-sized retailers issue free tickets to customers.
 You can obtain a permit for organising a shopping week promotion from the Chamber of Commerce (KVK).